-The Food (Scotland) Bill was introduced to the Scottish Parliament on March 13, 2014.
+The Food (Scotland) Bill was introduced to the Scottish Parliament in March 2014 and following the Stage 1 evidence sessions, the Health and Sport Committee published their Report on August 21, 2014.

 The Bill creates Food Standards Scotland, a new, independent body which will replace the UK-wide Food Standards Agency (FSA) in Scotland.

 - Statutory power to seize and detain food which does not comply with food information law (eg mislabelled food)

 - Statutory offence of failure to report breaches of food information law